WesamElRaghy/feature-extraction-and-matching/Readme.md

-# Object Detection using SIFT Feature Matching
+# Object Detection using ORB Feature Matching

-This project implements object detection in images using SIFT (Scale-Invariant Feature Transform) feature matching with OpenCV.
-The code can detect a query object within a target image and draw a bounding box around the detected object.
+This project implements object detection in both static images and videos using ORB (Oriented FAST and Rotated BRIEF) feature matching with OpenCV.
+The system can detect objects in static images and track them in real-time video streams.

 ## Features

+### Static Image Detection
-- SIFT feature detection and matching
+- ORB feature detection and matching
 - Homography-based object localization
 - Visual feedback with matched features
 - Error handling and validation
 - Support for various image formats

+### Video Object Tracking
+- Real-time object tracking in video streams
+- FPS (Frames Per Second) calculation and display
+- Live visualization of matching points
+- Support for both recorded videos and webcam input
+- Efficient feature matching and tracking

 ## Requirements